15 Fabulous Things to Do in Porto

 Eating is a very social activity in Porto too, and this is best expressed through Petiscos.
 Petiscos are to Portugal what tapas are to Spain, and thanks to their small size, you can taste a wide array of local dishes in a single meal.

-Tip: Looking for somewhere to go on an evening?
-Though you won’t be short on options, I ate at Italian and Portuguese fusion restaurant, La Ricotta.
-I revelled in the scrumptious food so much I visited twice during my trip.
+Restaurant recommendation: Looking for somewhere to go on an evening?
+Though you won’t be short on options, I loved La Ricotta, a centrally located Italian and Portuguese fusion restaurant.
+The food is so scrumptious I visited twice during my trip.
 Yum, yum!

 10. Climb up Torre dos Clérigos